barriehadfield/reactrb-showcase/README.md

 + [Setup Rails, React-rb and Webpack](#setup-rails-react-rb-and-webpack)
 	+ Step 1: Creating a new Rails application
 	+ Step 2: Adding React-rb
-	+ Step 3: Webpack for managing front end assets
+	+ Step 3: Webpack for managing front-end assets
+	+ Step 4: Installing React through NPM and Webpack
++ React Bootstrap with React-rb
++ React Router with React-rb-Router
 #Introduction and Resources

 ###Introductions to React-rb